EgorovGroup-UVA/lammps_install/README.md

 ## LAMMPS Installation for MacOS

 The following set of instructions is contingent on you having the MacOS pacakge manager, Homebrew.
-You can check if you have it by typing
+You can check if you have it by copying and running

 `brew --version`